A group says it wants to end partisan redistricting in Colorado. Would its plan really do that?

 “It’s clear gerrymandered districts rig elections,” he said.

-Mario Nicolais, a Republican election attorney who sat on the last Colorado Reapportionment Commission, says a big mistake, though, when thinking about how political lines are drawn, is to focus on individual districts instead of looking at the state or legislative chambers as a whole.
+Mario Nicolais, an attorney who has practiced election law and who sat on the last Colorado Reapportionment Commission as a Republican, says a big mistake, though, when thinking about how political lines are drawn, is to focus on individual districts instead of looking at the state or legislative chambers as a whole.
+(Nicolais became an unaffiliated voter this year.)

 And at the federal level, while you probably couldn’t make Colorado’s 5th District —which encompasses the heavily GOP Colorado Springs area— competitive for a Democrat, you could move around the lines of the state’s other six districts to more accurately reflect the state’s voters.